-The Government has put a greater emphasis on specific subjects that are recommended for study at GCSE.
+In recent times the Government has put a greater emphasis on specific subjects that are recommended for study at GCSE.
 These subjects make up the English Baccalaureate (Ebacc).
-To gain the full Ebacc students must achieve a Grade 5 or above in English, Maths, Science, a Humanities (Geography or History) and a Modern Foreign Language (French or Spanish).
-These subjects are considered to give students a breadth of learning across the curriculum, and are also amongst the subjects that universities and employers are keen for students to have followed.
+To gain the full Ebacc students must achieve a Grade 5 or above in English, Maths, Science, a Humanities (Geography or History) and a Modern Foreign Language (French, Spanish or German).
+These subjects are considered to give students a breadth of learning across the curriculum, and are also amongst the subjects that some universities and employers are keen for students to have followed.

-When students make option choices there are various pathways they can follow.
+When students make option choices, there are a range of combinations that can be chosen.
 At Hobart we believe that all subjects are uniquely important and valued.
 We recommend that students study a broad range of qualifications.
-However, all pathways must include the selection of one of the Ebacc courses from Geography, History, French or Spanish.
-These subjects all appear in option block A.